Phantomkeks/ideapad/README.md

 - Delete Dropbox token and other settings button
 - Add Google Drive as Cloud Storage Provider
 - Add Microsoft OneDrive as Cloud Storage Provider
+- Caching issues when importing, restore, etc.
+- Order of notes not right in every case
+- Allow to change order of notes with swipe or touch events
+- CSS masonry is not right with two elements or similar
+- Add important flag to order notes with priority at the top
+- Add images or similar as note content?
+- Test functionality
+- Add documentation for functions
+- Add additional images, icons and logos
+- New features / have a look at other to do apps

 ##### Future
 - Desktop application